sowcow/blog/content/posts/senso.md

 ---

+Of course the husband being a complete fool also contributed.

+- Also age difference.
+- Not being able to control the wife.
+- Not recognizing a "threat"

 Human passions are compared to warfare it seems.
 Interestingly that Livia enters the war scene to help Roberto.
 But she gets conquered herself.